WHAT IS HYPERTENSION OR HIGH BLOOD PRESSURE?

 - Kidney failure

-When your blood pressure is evaluated, it is usually expressed as two numbers, described as one being over the other (such as “120 over 70”).
-These numbers provide vital information that can help your doctor determine your course of treatment.
+When your blood pressure is evaluated, it is usually expressed as a range of two numbers, described as one being over the other (such as “120 over 70”).
+These BP numbers provide vital information that can help your doctor determine your course of treatment.

 The top number is called the systolic blood pressure.
 It measures the force of the blood through the arteries when the heart beats.
 A normal systolic blood pressure is below 120.
 If this number is between 120 to 139, it can indicate borderline high blood pressure (called prehypertension.)
 When the number is 140 or higher, it is considered high blood pressure or hypertension.